aquanam/term-bad-apple/README.md

 Play bad apple on your terminal!

 # Install
-If you want or need to, you can set up a virtual environment (make sure to activate it!).
+If you want or need to, you can set up a virtual environment.
+Make sure you fix the shebang if you do.

 First, you need to install the dependencies.<br>Run the command:
 ```shell